 I’ve put an asterisk (*) next to all natural/organic products.
-I’d like to switch over even more but have difficulty with oral care as well as hair care so any recommendations are welcome.
+I’d like to switch over even more, but have difficulty with oral care as well as hair care so any recommendations are welcome.
 I’ve tried a lot of them but would love to find “the one,” especially with shampoo.

 *Witch hazel: I pat Thayers Witch Hazel with Aloe Vera on my face and neck with a cotton round.
 I don’t wash my face in the mornings.
 It’s actually not good for your skin to wash it too often so I only wash at night, or when I have to take off make up during the day.
 I recently discovered this product after asking a beautiful woman in her 50’s (who looked 35) what she did for her skin.
 She swore by witch hazel so I tried it out and love it.

 *Eye cream: I follow with a dab of Tata Harper’s Elixir Vitae eye serum under each eye.
 This product is the most expensive one I use (by far) but it’s the only natural one that makes a difference with my under-eye bags and works under make up.
 Luckily it lasts forever because you only need a small dab each day.
 I also love the Goop eye cream which is cheaper but still pricey.
 For a great affordable option, I just discovered and LOVE Mad Hippie’s eye cream.
 I had never used this brand before but am now a big fan.